 Our technology is a drug intelligence ecosystem developed into a field drug testing kit for law enforcement, security, and other public safety agencies.
 Based on a novel chemical method for identifying drugs like heroin, other opiates, fentanyl and its analogues, cocaine, and many others, the testing system is comprised of a handheld spectrometer device, a narcotics sampling pen, and a mobile software solution that provides access to a proprietary database to accurately identify suspected illicit substances on-site.

 It eliminates false positive and safety concerns associated with traditional police drug test kits, which can be complex, subjective, hazardous, and often unreliable.
 As the illegal drug landscape changes each year with synthetic or novel drugs to circumvent drug law enforcement efforts, our drug intelligence technology can expeditiously adapt to identify new and novel substances and drug signatures that competing law enforcement field drug test kits (i.e., handheld Raman analyzers) cannot identify.

 The field drug testing kit will greatly enhance the drug data collection capability in the U.S. By leveraging our data analytics software tools, the field data on the illicit drug supply that are collected will play a significant role in illicit drug surveillance and drug intelligence in regions of high overdose death rates.

 Requires minimal upfront law enforcement officer training

-Avoid touching hazardous substances and drugs (i.e., fentanyl) when on scene
+Avoid touching hazardous substances (i.e., illicit fentanyl) when on scene

-Capable of detecting/identifying new and novel illicit substances and drug signatures and mixtures of drugs (i.e., heroine and fentanyl)
+Capable of detecting/identifying new and novel illicit substances and drug signatures and mixtures of drugs (i.e., heroin and illicit fentanyl)